IsaacG/exercism-solutions/go/tree-building/README.md

 # Tree Building

+Welcome to Tree Building on Exercism's Go Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Some web-forums have a tree layout, so posts are presented as a tree.
 However the posts are typically stored in a database as an unsorted set of records.
 Thus when presenting the posts to the user the tree structure has to be